kuzzleio/kuzzle/doc/2/framework/classes/plugin-context-accessors/properties/index.md

 The `PluginContextAccessors` instance is available through the [PluginContext.accessors](/core/2/framework/classes/plugin-context#accessors) property.

-It contains various instantiated classes and methods thats allows to interact with Kuzzle.
+It contains various instantiated classes and methods that allow to interact with Kuzzle.

 ## `sdk`